amenzhinsky/iothub/README.md

 You can perform operations like publishing, subscribing to events and feedback, registering and invoking direct methods and so on straight from the command line.

-`iothub-service` is a [iothub-explorer](https://github.com/Azure/iothub-explorer) replacement that can be distributed as a single binary opposed to typical nodejs app.
+`iothub-service` is a [iothub-explorer](https://github.com/Azure/iothub-explorer) replacement that can be distributed as a single binary opposed to a typical nodejs app.

 See `-help` for more details.

 ## Testing

-To enable end-to-end testing in the `tests` directory you need to provide `TEST_SERVICE_CONNECTION_STRING` which is a shared access policy connection string.
+To enable end-to-end testing in the `tests` directory you need to provide `TEST_IOTHUB_SERVICE_CONNECTION_STRING` which is a shared access policy connection string with all permissions.

+`TEST_EVENTHUB_CONNECTION_STRING` is required for `eventhub` package testing.

 ## TODO